 The result of the actuation point and reset point in a switch being misaligned.
-This generally means a key needs to be lifted off of further than normal before it can be actuated again.
+This generally means you need to release the key further than usual would before it can be actuated again.

 A switch that moves directly up and down, generally delivering smooth keystrokes without noise or tactile feedback.

-A keyboard built around individual switches for each key, rather than a membrane sheath mounted on a PCB.
+A keyboard built around individual switches for each key rather than a membrane sheath mounted on a PCB.

 A keyboard on which all the keycaps are mounted on a membrane sheath; when a key is pressed, a rubber dome depresses and pushes against the sheath and PCB beneath, actuating the key.